nais/deploy/README.md

 ## Developing

-### Compiling hookd and deployd
+### Compiling
 [Install Golang 1.12 or newer](https://golang.org/doc/install).

 Check out the repository and run `make`.
-Dependencies will download automatically, and you should have two binary files at `hookd/hookd` and `deployd/deployd`.
+Dependencies will download automatically, and you should have three binary files at `hookd/hookd`, `deployd/deployd` and `token-generator`.

 ### External dependencies
 Start the external dependencies by running `docker-compose up`.
 This will start local Kafka and S3 servers.

 The S3 access and secret keys are `accesskey` and `secretkey` respectively.
 Conveniently, these are the default options for _hookd_ as well, so you don't have to configure anything.

+### token-generator
+* Set up a google cloud storage bucket
+* Create a credentials file

 ### Development on the frontend application
 To enable the frontend on your local instance, you need to configure hookd against the staging deployment application at Github.